Diabetic Eye Exams in Jacksonville & Orange Park

 Eye exams can reveal these issues early in their development, giving our team the opportunity to address the issue and preserve eyesight.

-Our entire exam process is designed for you and your needs.
+Our entire diabetic eye exam process is designed for you and your needs.
 If you have diabetes, we will use our diagnostic technologies to examine your eye health and detect potential issues before they cause permanent vision loss.

 The technologies we use, which include the Optos optomap and an OCT device, observe your retina and its structures, including the macula, optic nerve, retinal blood vessels, and more.